apache/superset/UPDATING.md

 This file documents any backwards-incompatible changes in Superset and assists people when migrating to a new version.

+## 1.5.2

+### Other

+- [19570](https://github.com/apache/superset/pull/19570): makes [sqloxide](https://pypi.org/project/sqloxide/) optional so the SIP-68 migration can be run on aarch64.
+If the migration is taking too long installing sqloxide manually should improve the performance.

 ## 1.5.0

 ### Breaking Changes